 The first key step is to make sure your customers don’t see your email as spam.

 Include your full contact details.
 Tailor your email so it’s addressed to your customer, and references things that they’ll know.
 And include a specific request.

 Follow the three Bs:

 Take your customer on a journey by building their desire.
 Start by grabbing their attention.
-This might be linked to a recent news story, or trending topic in social media.
+This might be linked to a recent news story or a trending topic on social media.

 Following these steps will take your email marketing to the next level.
-To find out how Cognism’s B2B lead generation platform can supercharge your email campaigns, register for your demo today!
+To find out how Cognism’s sales intelligence platform can supercharge your email campaigns, register for your demo today!